physionetchallenges/physionetchallenges.github.io/2020/index.md

 7. Submit an updated 4-page paper with your final official score by 30 September.
 Please note that we expect the abstract to change significantly,  both in terms of results and methods.
 You may also update your title with the caveat that it must not be substantially similar to the title of the competition or contain the words 'physionet' 'challenge' or 'competition'.

 You must not submit analysis of this year’s Challenge data to other conferences or journals until after CinC 2020 has taken place so that the competitors can discuss the results in a single forum.
 If we discover evidence you have done so, then you will be disqualified and de-ranked on the website, banned from future Challenges, and the journal/conference will be contacted to request your article is withdrawn for contravention of the terms of use.
 The reasons for this policy are 1) Reporting results on the training data is meaningless - they will be overfit and incomparable to the real challenge results, and 2) Attempting to publish on the Challenge data before the Challengers present their results is unprofessional, and comes across as a territorial grab.
 This requirement stands, whether even if your abstract is rejected, although you may continue to enter the competition and receive scores.
 (However, unless you are accepted into the conference at a later date as a 'wild card' entry, you will not be eligible to win a prize.)
 After the Challenge is over, and final scores have been posted (in late September), everyone may then submit their work to a journal or other conference.
 In particular, we expect a special issue from a journal to follow the conference and encourage all entrants (including those who missed the opportunity to compete or attend CinC 2020) to submit extended analysis and articles to that issue, taking into account the publications and discussions at CinC 2020.

+## <a name="wild-card"></a> Wild Card Entries

+If your abstract is rejected, or you failed to qualify during the unnoficial period, then there is still a chance to win the Challenge.
+Two 'wild card' entries have been reserved for you in the conference program (poster presentaitons only) for this purpose.
+On the 15th July (23:59 UTC) we will select the top two scored entries, using the official scoring metric at the time, and offer the two teams the opportunity to submit an abstract directly to the Challenge organizers.
+The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference and the team must submit an abstract of an acceptable standard.
+See [Advice on Writing an Abstract](#abstract-advice).

 ## <a name="abstract-advice"></a> Advice on Writing an Abstract